 "Saargebiet" or "Saar Occupation" in German, issued their first

 surcharged charity stamps and a brand new series of definitive postage

-On October 25, 1926, the set of four "Volkshilfe" or "Charity" stamps shown above was issued.
+On October 25, 1926, the four "Volkshilfe" or "Charity" stamps shown above (Mi. #104-07, Sc. #B1-4) were issued.
 The new stamps were photogravure, unwatermarked, and perforated 13 1/2.
 The surtax was to raise funds for charitable organizations.

 four designs feature a red cross dog leading a blind man, a nurse with

-On October 1, 1927, the same set of stamps was re-issued with the overprint "1927-1928".
+On October 1, 1927, the identical charity stamps were re-issued (Mi. #122-25, Sc. #B5-8) with the overprint "1927-1928".

 three designs, repeated in the set, feature details from paintings